 In this article, I will discuss the basic ways in which one can make money on TikTok.
 Please note that there is no “magical formula” or get-rich-quick scheme; there isn’t a secret technique that lets you post a TikTok video every day and in a month retire to your Tuscan villa to ride around on speedboats in the Mediterranean.
 If there was, I’d be using it, not telling you about it.
 Rather, I’m going to talk about the basics and give you some suggestions of how to think about monetization of the platform so that you can decide how to proceed.
 Making money on TikTok is like making money anywhere else – it requires work, creativity, some luck, and – most critically – on creating value so that other people want to be part of what you’re doing.
 If you don’t create value, you don’t make money.

 Being an “influencer” online is actually a legitimate approach to monetizing your online presence.
 An influencer is someone who has the ability to affect the purchasing decisions of others because of their popularity, credibility, or relationship with their audience.
-Social media is a place where certain people have poured their time and effort to build their online reputation in order to become and influencer.
+Social media is a place where certain people have poured their time and effort to build their online reputation in order to become an influencer.
 However, the term “influencer” has gotten a lot of bad connotations in recent months.
-This is primarily because sometimes it seems like every halfway-attractive young man or young woman decides that they want to be an influencer.
-So, they buy 50,000 fake followers on Instagram, and then tries to con the makers of actual goods and services into handing them over in exchange for reviews and exposure.
+This is primarily because sometimes it seems like every young person decides that they want to be an influencer.
+So, they buy 50,000 fake followers on Instagram and then try to con the makers of actual goods and services into handing them over in exchange for reviews and exposure.
 Unless you are Kim Kardashian, however, it is really difficult to become influential and famous simply by virtue of asserting your influence and fame.

-True influencers are people who have actual organic followings of actual human people who actually value and respect the “influencer” when they talk about their area of expertise.
+True influencers are people who have organic followings of actual human people who value and respect the “influencer” when they talk about their area of expertise.
 There are a lot of true influencers in the world, on scales large and small.
 The friend you have whose musical taste you trust implicitly – that person is an influencer, whether they have three other “fans” like you or three million.
-Food critics for major newspapers (or even minor ones) are usually influencers, as are movie critics.
 On the larger scale, Martha Stewart was once a hugely powerful influencer, and she still has a great deal of clout.
-Oprah Winfrey was probably the most far-reaching influencer; a mere mention of a book on her show was enough to turn it into a #1 bestseller and the author into a media figure in their own right.
-Today the trend seems to be towards smaller influencers, but still people of considerable reach.
+Oprah Winfrey was probably the most far-reaching influencer; mere mention of a book on her show was enough to turn it into a #1 bestseller and the author into a media figure in their own right.
+Today, the trend seems to be towards smaller influencers, but still people of considerable reach.
 Brands value influencers because they are able to create trends and encourage their followers to buy products they promote.

-Food critics and movie reviewers steer people away from crappy restaurants and bad films and towards good ones.
-They add value to the world by having an opinion that has proven itself to be a usually-reliable arbiter of whether something is worth your time and money, or not.
+Food critics and movie reviewers steer people away from sub-par restaurants and bad films and move their interest toward good ones.
+They add value to the world by having an opinion that has proven itself to be a reliable arbiter of whether something is worth your time and money.
 Martha Stewart produces amazing recipes and fantastic craft projects that people could aspire to.
 Oprah Winfrey almost always recommended books and authors who were actually really, really good.